Nekaze/Python_Flask_RestAPI/README.md

 # Simple Python RESTful API with Flask

-This project adds a simple flask RESTful API provides an interface to read, write and delete to a tiny DB instance, either by source_id or by log value.
+This project provides a simple flask RESTful API interface to read, write and delete to a Tiny DB instance, either by source_id or by log value.

 ## Requirements
 Python3 is required